dodgymike/hackrf-wiki/Multiple-device-hardware-level-syncronisation.md

 [[https://raw.githubusercontent.com/dodgymike/hackrf-wiki/master/images/hackrf-clock-sync.jpg]]

 # Identify the pin headers
 Firstly, this has only been tested on official Hackrf Ones.
-If you have a jawbreaker, Hackrf blue or another hackrf-inspired device, you will have to figure out how to connect the devices correctly from the schematics.
+If you have a jawbreaker, Hackrf blue or another hackrf-inspired device, you will have to figure out how to connect the devices correctly, using the schematics.

 The hackrf has four pin headers, three of which are arranged in a 'C' shape.
 On the board these are marked as _P28_, _P22_ and _P20_. _P20_ is the header closest to the _clock in_/_clock out_ connectors.
 For this exercise we will only be discussing _P20_.
 The [hackrf schematics](https://github.com/mossmann/hackrf/tree/master/hardware/hackrf-one) are a very good reference for this activity.
 The relevant part can been seen in the following image: